Pymetrics attacks discrimination in hiring with AI and recruiting games

 The result is a hiring process that doesn’t preference white guys from elite schools who were on the sailing team just like the recruiter.
 Instead, it finds the best people for the job, regardless of their backgrounds.
 That leads companies to find amazing talent that’s been overlooked because of what they look like, or because they went to community college or haven’t worked at popular companies.

-“The resume is the most biased piece of information used in the hiring process” says Pymetrics co-founder Frida Polli.
+“The resume is the most biased piece of information used in the hiring process” says Polli.
 The average resume gets scanned for six-seconds, and mostly just surfaces name-brand experience that looks good on paper rather than what makes someone good at a job.
 “Google did the famous study of resumes and performance test scores, and found an extremely small correlation” Polli tells TechCrunch.

 Pymetrics’ insights can make companies better at hiring at a time when it’s becoming clear that talent is the big differentiator between success and failure.
 That’s why JAZZ Venture Partners led the $8 million Series B, and its partner Zach Lynch will join the startup’s board.
 The round also includes return support from Khosla Ventures, Randstad Innovation Fund, and BBG Ventures.
 Pymetrics also received a grant from The Rockefeller Foundation that will fund access to the software for companies that use it to hire high-potential at-risk youth.